Xpl0itU/WiiUDownloader/README.md

 - Uses same Title Database as NUSspli, so it has the same titles as NUSspli

 ## TODO
-- Allow for decryption of files after download
 - Better file downloading UI with info about the current title being downloaded and stuff
 - Better queue management and overall UI